CrowdWare/shift/readme.md

 So a softwaredeveloper in Norway will get 60 l of LMC every hour and so does a hairdresser in India.
 Just fair ins'nt it.

-# About the Shift service
-When you start scooping in your app a service is started.
-A service on Android means that there is a program running even if you stop the app.
-Unlike all the services from google which are running hidden, our service leaves a notification on your mobile where you are able to stop it.
-This service makes it possible to receive messages and forward them to the receiver.
-So your mobile becomes a server.
-You can compare it to bittorrent.
-With this technology we are free of traditional servers where all our messages can be seens by the service provider.
-No one can stop the network, no one can censor our data, no one can pollute our network with ads.

 # Hiring Developer, Tester, Promoter, Designer and Influencer
 If you are a developer, tester, promoter, designer and influencer and want to be part of the team and you are willing to accept LMC let me know.
 You will earn 60 l LMC per hour.